-This series of three videos shows 3 pairs of twins polish their resume and send that across to recruiters in Word, fill out data in Excel, and fine-tune a presentation in PowerPoint.
+This series of three videos shows 3 pairs of twins.
+They’re polishing their resumes and sending that across to recruiters in Word, filling out data in Excel, and fine-tuning a presentation in PowerPoint.
 Have a look at the ads below:

 Why this unusual tactic?

-While for many, even the basic version of Word or Excel would be sufficient, the execution of these ads where Microsoft brings forth Office 365’s cloud connectivity (access from anywhere, real-time co-authoring) and use of the power of AI to create impact content with fewer efforts, suggests that Microsoft is going for evolved users (professionals, students) and businesses that thrive on these features.
+Word and Excel are basic versions of Microsoft Office, but in these ads, Microsoft focuses on Office 365’s cloud connectivity.
+It highlights access from anywhere, real-time co-authoring, and the use of AI to create impactful content with fewer efforts.
+This clearly suggests that Microsoft is going after the evolved users–professionals, students, and businesses–who thrive on these features.

-The marketing team at Microsoft has certainly done justice to the one line brief – there are people who considering Microsoft Office apps, make them prefer Office 365 over anything else.
+The marketing team at Microsoft has certainly done justice to the one-line brief – there are people who consider Microsoft Office apps, making them prefer Office 365 over anything else.